Seminars & Workshops

 The information below is designed to provide you with some understanding as to the overall structure and focus of our events.

-We commence with a general opening statement and then discuss the history and current global position of the working dog world.
+I commence with a general opening statement and then discuss the history and current global position of the working dog world.
 I will elaborate on my belief systems, philosophy on breeding and training dogs, my position on positive and negative learning and all the possibilities they create.

-We shall also discuss how to create and develop a proactive puppy or adult and illustrate the advantages as to why this active training component is so critical and how to achieve it, as it is the underlying theme in the system.
+I shall also discuss how to create and develop a proactive puppy or adult and illustrate the advantages as to why this active training component is so critical and how to achieve it, as it is the underlying theme in the system.
 The vital part is not only in creating a proactive dog but equally a dog that is able to learn the circular relationship between active and passive states, instilling a ‘loop’ that concentration leads to motivation and back again.

-We will cover the importance of the reinforcing the power of self-discovery, helping dogs know how to “learn to learn” and help them ‘believe’ that they manipulate their environment to access reward.
+I will cover the importance of the reinforcing the power of self-discovery, helping dogs know how to “learn to learn” and help them ‘believe’ that they manipulate their environment to access reward.
 We will cover active and passive marking techniques and show you why one mode creates concentration while the other creates motivation and how to link the two to via classical conditioning.
 Shaping puppy behaviour is a vital part of the program.

 This sets the dogs up for a successful working career.